 Contact our Volunteer Coordinator for more information and to volunteer for any of these committees or special events.

-Membership: This Committee maintains the membership records, support member retention, and promote chapter growth.
+Membership: Maintains the membership records, supports member retention, and promotes chapter growth.

-Plant Sale: This committee is responsible for coordinating the annual native plant sale.
+Plant Sale: Responsible for coordinating the annual native plant sale.

-Publicity: This committee serves to notify the public of meetings, activities, and projects sponsored by the Illinois Prairie Chapter.
+Publicity: Serves to notify the public of meetings, activities, and projects sponsored by the Illinois Prairie Chapter.

-Newsletter: This committee coordinates the preparation and distribution of an Illinois Prairie Chapter newsletter at least quarterly.
+Newsletter: Coordinates the preparation and distribution of an Illinois Prairie Chapter newsletter at least quarterly.

-Mentor Program: Members with questions or wishing to have a house call (currently Bloomington-Normal area only), should send these to the Chapter’s email address ([email protected]).
-An experienced chapter member will address any received questions or arrange an on-site visit.
+Mentor Program: Members with questions or wishing to have a house call should send these questions to the Chapter’s email address ([email protected]).
+An experienced chapter member will address any questions received or arrange an on-site visit.